niksilver/board-game-framework/docs/concepts.md

-Every envelope a client receives will have an incrementing Num, and when the server sends out a batch of envelopes they will all have the same Num: a Welcome envelope and its corresponding Joiner envelopes will all have the same Num, and a Receipt envelope and its corresponding Peer envelopes will all have the same Num.
+Every envelope a client receives will have an incrementing Num, and when the server sends out a batch of envelopes they will all have the same Num: a Welcome envelope and its corresponding Joiner envelopes will all have the same Num, and a batch of
+Peer envelopes will all have the same Num.

 The Num only resets for a game after all clients have left.